iekeng/DevPort-Backend/README.md

 npm run test

 # API Documentation
-The documentation is available at http:localhost:4000/docs/
+The documentation is available at http:localhost:4000/docs/ or https://dark-pocket-wasp.cyclic.app/docs/

 # Troubleshooting